-I am a CPA and have had a wide-ranging career in finance and accounting.
-I have a close and long-term interest in housing for and care of people with disabilities together with years of Board experience in this outreach.
-I joined the Board in 2013..
+Ian Urquhart is a CPA and has had a wide-ranging career in finance and accounting.
+Ian has a close and long-term interest in housing for and care of people with disabilities together with years of Board experience in this outreach.
+He joined the Board in 2013.

 The Reverend Christine Barren

-I joined the PFC board in 2015.
-I wear a number of hats: Anglican Deacon at Flinders/Balnarring Parish; musician and teacher specialising in pre-school and primary work; married 44 years to John with three adult sons and 4 grandchildren.
-I see all equally important in defining who I am.
+Christine Barren joined the PFC board in 2015.
+She wear a number of hats: Anglican Deacon at Flinders/Balnarring Parish; musician and teacher specialising in pre-school and primary work; married 44 years to John with three adult sons and 4 grandchildren.
+She sees all equally important in defining who she is.

-My music and church work overlap as I am sent out to work in kindergartens, to run playgroups and do some music in the local aged care facility.
+Her music and church work overlap as she is sent out to work in kindergartens, to run playgroups and do some music in the local aged care facility.
 Deacons are particularly called to care for others and to enable others to do the same.
-This has resulted in my growing connection with Presentation Family Centre.
-It is a great privilege to be part of all that happens at PFC.
+This has resulted in her growing connection with Presentation Family Centre.

 Prof. Phillip Steele is an Emeritus Professor of Monash University.
 He holds a doctorate in Information Systems from Deakin University and is a Fellow of the Australian Computer Society.
 Phillip has over 30 years of experience as an IT academic.
 He has played a variety of senior academic leadership roles including Pro Vice-Chancellor of the Berwick and Peninsula campuses of Monash University.
 Since retirement, Phillip has developed voluntary roles with the Society of St. Vincent de Paul, the Brigidine Asylum Seeker Project and the Presentation Family Centre.